 I shied away from this at first; I have decades-old bad memories of unconvincing ‘newscasts’ specially for language learners filled with soft news (to give them a longer shelf life) and painful explanations of words.
-But I ended up trying the podcast, after I failed to find an app or podcast that would give me a conventional five- to fifteen-minute radio news broadcast once a day or once an hour (something along the lines of the NPR News app, or the Radio Canada app — still looking; if you know of anything let me know).
+But I ended up trying the podcast, after I failed to find an app or podcast that would give me a conventional five- to fifteen-minute radio news broadcast on demand, preferably updated once a day or once an hour (something along the lines of the NPR News app, or the Radio Canada app, which will play you the most recent hourly newscast on demand — still looking; if you know of anything let me know).
 And I was convinced.
 The news items are real, current, and interesting, and the editorial comment feels lively and intelligent.
 In the Latin-American version, particularly, it is interesting to listen to the friendly discussion between hosts with slightly different political leanings.

 I’ve been listening to the initial free portion of the podcast; a longer episode with more news items and some discussions of Spanish grammar and idioms is available as a paid service.
 The free portion runs about five minutes.
 (Every now and then there is either a slip or an intentional freebie, and the entire thirty-minute program is included.)